- What is human trafficking?

 What is survival sex?

-Survival sex is when someone does sexual acts to get basic things they need, like food, clothing, and a place to stay.
+Survival sex is when someone is involved in sexual acts to get basic things they need, like food, clothing, and a place to stay.
 If you are under the age of 18, this is sex trafficking.

 What is grooming?

-Grooming is something traffickers do to eventually gain control over people and make them cooperate.
-Traffickers look for vulnerable people who might need help, like people without a safe place to stay or people who feel lonely.
-They might find these people at places like bus stations, shelters, or even on social media.
-Once they spot someone, traffickers try to earn their trust by pretending to care and forming a friendship.
-They may offer help, like food, a place to stay, or even love and attention.
-As they become closer, traffickers isolate their victims from friends and family, making them depend on the trafficker more.
-Eventually, they start asking victims to do things they do not want to do by convincing them that it is normal or necessary.
+Grooming is how traffickers slowly build trust in order to gain control.
+It usually doesn’t feel harmful at first.
+Grooming can look like care, support, or love.
+Traffickers often look for vulnerable people who need help or connection, like people without a safe place to stay, people who feel lonely, or people who are trying to survive.
+They may meet people at places like bus stations, shelters, schools, online, or through social media.
+At first, they may seem kind, caring, and helpful.
+They might offer help, like food, a place to stay, rides, money, attention, or affection.
+They work to build trust by listening, showing interest, and acting like they truly care.
+As they become closer, traffickers isolate (take away) their victims from friends and family, making them feel like they need the trafficker more.
+Eventually, they may begin asking victims to do things they do not want to do by making them believe that it is normal, necessary, or “just how things are.”

 Do traffickers always move victims from one place to another?

 No. In some cases, human traffickers take victims far away from their homes.
-In other cases, human traffickers exploit victims in the same neighborhood where the victims have lived their entire lives.
+In other cases, human traffickers may traffic victims in the same neighborhood where the victims have lived their entire lives.

 The Law